<- Back

 Options A and B can both work, and even interchange the class/selector creation methods.

-While both A and B use
+While both A and B useperformSelector:you probably know by now that this

 Before advancing to triggering, return type and arguments considerations,